Shakurova/MovieBot/README.md

 Amazon movie reviews dataset contains product id, reviewer id, reviewer profile name, review helpfulness and score metrics, review summary and review text.
 To map the movie name with product id we wrote a crawler for [amazon website](https://www.amazon.com/product-reviews/).

+## Intent detection

+Before we do text preprocessing, we remove stop words, punctuation marks and lowercase the words.

+We predefined search queries for each of the intents (recommendation, review, score, greetings, goodbyes) and for each of user question we measure the **semantic distance between word2vec vectors - one from an intent keyword and the other from input message**.

 We enlarged the keyword vocabulary using **word2vec most similar words** and included some **misspellings** because they often occur in chats:

 We tried both keyword and keyphrase matching and found keyphrases to be superior.
 Examples of both: